 OK, So What Do I Do if I Don't Vote?

 - Write a letter to decision-makers.

 Letters count for 6 votes, according to some legislators.
-(For every letter received, the assumption is made that 6 others feel the same way, but didn't take time to write.)
+(For every letter received, the assumption is made that 6 others feel the same way, but didn't take

 - Write a letter to decision-takers.

 Unelected bureaucrats follow the rules set by decision-makers.
 Tell them to exercise their conscience.

 Bend over backwards, do whatever it takes, go the

 second mile, don't even give the possible appearance of being threatening, or your letter will be forwarded to Homeland Security.